Getting Building Fund

 As part of the initial ‘Call for Ideas’ stage, the LEP Secretariat collated a long-list of approximately 60 reference projects from across the LEP geographical area and submitted these along with initial spend profiles and headline information as requested by UK Government.
 Following the subsequent establishment of the Getting Building Fund and associated criteria, the LEP Secretariat commissioned its technical advisors (Hatch Regeneris) to prioritise the reference projects aligned to the indicative spend profile of the provisional funding envelope of £23.7m.

-How do we approve the business cases and award funding?
+How did we approve the business cases and award funding?

 Whilst 11 projects were initially identified for Getting Building Fund, each project was then required to develop a detailed business case, to be scrutinised by the SSLEP’s Independent Technical Evaluator.
 Funding approval was then sought from SPMG.
-Funding has subsequently been allocated to 14 SSLEP schemes, plus investment in the D2N2 Drakelow Park scheme.
+Funding has subsequently been allocated to 13 SSLEP schemes.

 Keeping up to date